 Financial commitment goes with the territory of graduate education.
-The good news is, based on our academic quality and cost of attendance, Creighton University is ranked No. 1 in the Midwest region and a “Best Value” by U.S. News & World Report.
+The good news is, based on our academic quality and cost of attendance, Creighton University is ranked in the top third of national universities and a “Best Value” by U.S. News & World Report.

 The actual cost of your graduate degree at Creighton depends on the graduate program you are pursuing.
 Review tuition and fees for all programs for detailed information.